 "Whitebait are a cherished part of Kiwi culture," she said.

 "We need to make changes if we want whitebaiting to continue and to maintain a healthy fishery long-term."

 Among the proposals is complete phase-out of export of whitebait at all life stages.

-New Zealand currently only exports whitebait to a small number of countries across the Pacific and Asia.
+New Zealand currently only exports a small amount of whitebait to a limited number of countries across the Pacific and Asia.

-About 1000 tonnes were sent to Australia, the Cook Islands and Niue in 2018, according to figures from Seafood New Zealand, selling at between $29 to $104 a kilogram.
+About 1000 kilograms were sent to Australia, the Cook Islands and Niue in 2018, according to figures from Seafood New Zealand - selling for between $29 to $104 a kilogram.

 Sage said there was no plan to introduce a licensing system for recreational fishers or to ban commercial sales.
 Māori customary fishing rights would not be affected either, she said.

 The Government says many of the regulations are based on rules already in place on the West Coast.

 The National Party last year accused the Government of trying to potentially ban whitebaiting with its law change and MP Sarah Dowie launched a petition trying to stop the reforms.